 There is a release calendar for the statistical outputs.
 This calendar is publicly accessible (see 8.2.).

-The national results will be available online from 08:00 November 30th, 2023, as a press release together with an online tool suitable to extract time series from the national statistical database.
+The national results were published on November 21st, 2024, as a press release and Statistics Sweden's online tool for extracting time series from the national statistical database was updated with the data.

 Results for selected variables collected in the framework of this survey are available for all participating countries on Digital economy and society of Eurostat website.

-Results are published at national level in the national statistical database on Statistics Sweden's website.
+Results are published in the national statistical database on Statistics Sweden’s website.

 10.4.
 Dissemination format - microdata access

-Statistics Sweden’s microdata on individuals and enterprises is covered by secrecy, but you can access anonymised microdata following a confidentiality assessment, if Statistics Sweden considers that you have the grounds to process the data.
-For more information see: Ordering microdata
+Statistics Sweden’s enterprise microdata is confidential.
+However, you can access anonymized microdata following a confidentiality assessment, provided Statistics Sweden deems that you have valid grounds to process the data.
+For more information, see: Ordering microdata.

 10.5.
 Dissemination format - other